What is an IRS Audit?

 The worst thing for a taxpayer with back taxes and unfiled taxes to do is nothing.

-Even if you are not a small business owner, the IRS will still penalize you with liens, levies or, wage garnishments if you are not compliant.
+Even if you are not a small business owner, the IRS will still penalize you with liens, levies, or wage garnishments if you are not compliant.

 Instead of burying your head in the sand when the IRS sends you a letter, seek representation from TaxRise.
 All taxpayers have the right to retain an authorized representative when dealing with the IRS – why not choose TaxRise?